+- List and Map unification

+- Variables for the fields of facts

-- · List and Map unification - Expression unification pred(X, X + 1, X Y / 7)
+- Expression unification pred(X, X + 1, X \ Y / 7)

 8.10.
 Domain Specific Languages

 Domain Specific Languages (or DSLs) are a way of creating a rule language that is dedicated to your problem domain.
 A set of DSL definitions consists of transformations from DSL "sentences" to DRL constructs, which lets you use of all the underlying rule language and engine features.
 Given a DSL, you write rules in DSL rule (or DSLR) files, which will be translated into DRL files.